JuliaLinearAlgebra/MatrixDepot.jl/README.md

  nodenames = md("nodename.txt")`

 The last example shows, how to access textual meta-data, when the name contains `Julia` non-word characters.
-Also if the metadata-name is stored in a varaible, the last form has to be used.
+Also if the metadata-name is stored in a variable, the last form has to be used.

 `meta = metasymbols(md)[2]; sec_matrix = md(meta)`

 The function `metasymbols` returns a list of all symbols denoting metadata provided by `md`.
-Wether expressed as symbols or strings does not matter.
+Whether expressed as symbols or strings does not matter.

 The system function `propertynames(md)` returns all data of `md`.
 That includes size information and metadata.